 Strong Libraries.
 Strong Schools.

-That’s why Westlawn Middle School is committed to creating a strong school by building a strong library.
+That’s why Skyland Elementary is committed to creating a strong school by building a strong library.
 It’s part of the Tuscaloosa City Board of Education members’ ambitious plan to create robust library collections.
 Currently, TCS libraries fall well below the standard for “exemplary” libraries based on the Alabama Department Education’s benchmarks.
 Of the system’s 18 libraries, none meet the designation--yet.

-Westlawn Middle School values reading deeply and is thankful for board leadership in calling attention to this great need faced by our school library.
-Although the school has added to its library collection through the use of grant money and special discounted book programs, this focus on improving the library collection will help boost our students' reading achievement through an increase of recreational reading.
+Skyland Elementary values reading deeply and is thankful for board leadership in calling attention to this great need faced by our school library.
+Although the school has promoted the use of MyOn, which is another way to provide reading materials digitally within our school and access to students at home, this focus on improving the library collection will help boost our printed book collection statistics, motivate students in their academic performance and promote engagement in pleasure reading.